Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ![[user.mjvolk3.torchcell.tasks.future#future]]
 [[Outline|dendron://torchcell/paper.outline]]

+## 2024.03.12

+- [x] We were able to build the `DmfKuzmin` nodes, but when we try to get the edges the  program fails.
+There's a spike in the memory, and so it looks like some sort of out of memory error.
+Check `Delta` logs to confirm. → logs are unclear, we didn't log the job id, we have have some wandb run link. → Not clear why this run failed.
+- [x] Rerun on `Delta` → now times are shockingly low for the datasets → This is likely due to me not restarting with fresh datasets.
+The extra `preprocess` data is all there for all datasets so I think that everything should be ok.
+- [x] #ramble The design choice arises from trying to apply some general constraints to a more open ended data structure.
+Each experimental instance is denoted by a perturbation, which could be a scalar, vector, matrix, or some high dimensional tensor object.
+Importantly, we avoid any overlap between the axis of variation and perturbations, to not capture perturbation information in any data axes.
+This would violate the data model, which we already use to represent perturbations.
+In fact, perturbation is the first element of the experimental instance object.
+This is the most natural choice as we want to learn what happens to the cell under different perturbations.
+- [x] Change dirs for slurm output and error logging on delta.
+Belongs to `\scratch`
+- [ ] `Lmdb` raw for `dmf` data with docker

 ## 2024.03.11

 - [x] Use previous hacks on the Costanzo Adapter, we've tried without it...
 Now we need all the help we can get.